 For Level 1B:

-During this test, the charge-sustaining fuel efficiency FCCS,c,COP shall be determined according to step 1 of Table A8/6 of Annex 8.
+During this test, the charge-sustaining fuel efficiency FECS,c,COP shall be determined according to step 1 of Table A8/6 of Annex 8.

-4.2.3.
+5.2.3.
 For Level 1A:

-The conformity of production with regard to charge-sustaining CO2 mass emissions shall be verified on the basis of the values for the tested vehicle as described in paragraph 4.2.3.1. for charge-sustaining CO2 mass emissions, and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.
+The conformity of production with regard to charge-sustaining CO2 mass emissions shall be verified on the basis of the values for the tested vehicle as described in paragraph 5.2.3.1. for charge-sustaining CO2 mass emissions, and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.